42School/api-documentation/getting_started.md

 The roles of your application are present in the `x-application-roles` field of the response header.

 > If your application is "production ready", public and useful, you can [send us a mail](mailto:intrateam@staff.42.fr) to request the `Official App` role.

+That's it for now.
+If your want to go deeper, and allow users to use their 42 account from a third-party website, you can continue with the [web application flow tutorial](/apidoc/guides/web_application_flow).